sentian/RAICc/README.md

 This repository provides the code to reproduce the simulation results and the figures in the paper.
 The complete set of simulation results is presented at the [supplemental material](https://github.com/sentian/RAICc/blob/master/paper/simuresults-compressed.pdf)).

-The structure of the *'code'* directory is shown below. *'plots.R'* creates the figures in the paper and the supplemental material, which are saved in the folder *paper/figures*. it relies on the simulation results in the folder *'code/run_model/results'*. *'.sh'* are bash files that submit the corresponding R code to a Linux server for running in parallels.
+The structure of the *'code'* directory is shown below. *'plots.R'* creates the figures in the paper and the supplemental material, which are saved in the folder *paper/figures*.
+It relies on the simulation results in the folder *'code/run_model/results'*.
+The *'.sh'* files are bash files that submit the R code *'run.R'* to a Linux server for running the simulation configurations in parallels.

 ```
 ├── plots_tables